 Serving the Community Since 1965

 Since being founded more than 50 years ago, CAA of Columbiana County has worked to strengthen the community by introducing programs and services that provide financial assistance and services to low-income households and individuals, as well as small businesses.
-Our mission is to continually find new, innovative ways to drive residents to self-sufficiency and self-reliance.
+Our mission is to strengthen the community, foster well-being, and promote self-sufficiency.

 CAA is a private, nonprofit organization and is designated as a 501(c)(3) tax exempt, charitable organization by the Internal Revenue Service.
 All programs and services are funded by local, state, and federal grants, so they vary based on available funding and support.